Elfn/Java-Spring-boot-apps-to-azure/deploy-spring-boot-to-azure-master/hello-world-rest-api/readme.md

 ### Running the Application

-Run com.in28minutes.rest.webservices.restfulwebservices.RestfulWebServicesApplication as a Java Application.
+Run RestfulWebServicesApplication as a Java Application.

 - http://localhost:8080/hello-world